China's president offers US possible trade concessions

 Associated Press

-BEIJING (AP) - President Xi Jinping promised Tuesday to cut China's auto tariffs and improve intellectual property protection in possible concessions aimed at defusing a worsening dispute with Washington over trade and technology that investors worry could set back the global economic recovery.
+Xi's pledges at a business conference came as China filed a World Trade Organization challenge over one aspect of its sprawling conflict with President Donald Trump - last month's U.S. tariff hike on steel and aluminum.

+Strains over U.S. complaints that China is flooding global markets with unfairly low-priced goods and pressuring foreign companies to hand over technology have spiraled into the biggest trade conflict since World War II.

-Speaking at a business conference, Xi made no direct mention of his American counterpart, Donald Trump, or the dispute.
-He promised progress on areas that are U.S. priorities including opening China's banking industry and boosting imports but didn't address key irritants for Washington such as a requirement for foreign companies to work through joint ventures that require them to give technology to potential local competitors.
+Speaking to Chinese and foreign businesspeople, Xi didn't mention Trump or their dispute.
+He pledged progress on areas that are U.S. priorities including opening China's banking industry but gave no direct response to Trump's demands such as ending requirements for foreign companies to work through joint ventures that require them to give technology to potential Chinese competitors.

+Private sector analysts saw Xi's speech as an overture to help resolve the standoff that has fueled fears the global economy may suffer a setback if other governments raise their own import barriers.

+Trump has threatened to raise tariffs on Chinese goods worth $50 billion.
+Beijing fired back with its own $50 billion list of U.S. goods for possible retaliation.

-Xi tried to position China as a defender of free trade and cooperation, despite its status as the most-closed major economy, in response to Trump's "America first" calls for import restrictions and trade deals that are more favorable to the United States.
+In his speech, Xi tried to position China as a defender of free trade, despite its status as the most-closed major economy, in response to Trump's "America first" calls for import restrictions and trade deals that are more favorable to the United States.
+The speech was free of the nationalist bluster that increasingly marks Chinese official statements and repeatedly called for international cooperation.

-"China's door of opening up will not be closed and will only open wider," Xi said at the Boao Forum for Asia on the southern island of Hainan.
+"China's door of opening up will not be closed and will only open wider," said Xi at the Boao Forum for Asia.

-Such pledges might help, Rajiv Biswas of IHS Markit said in a report.

-"President Xi's speech could create a very good platform to launch U.S.-China dialogue at the WTO to find a deal on intellectual property rights that will address US concerns," Biswas said.
+"President Xi's speech could create a very good platform to launch U.S.-China dialogue at the WTO to find a deal on intellectual property rights," said economist Rajiv Biswas of IHS Markit in a report.
 "This would be a victory for the world trading system and an important step away from the abyss of rising global protectionism."

 The dispute is likely to end "with a concession from China," said Larry Hu of Macquarie Group in a report.